About ForestHer NC

 Our vision is healthy and sustainable forest ecosystems across North Carolina.

-Why have programs dedicated to women woodland owner outreach and education?
-Why not just invite everyone to a forestry workshop, and leave gender out of the equation?
-Well for one, statistically, the percentage of family forest ownership where a woman is the primary decision maker doubled from 2006 to 2013.
+Did you know the percentage of family forest ownership where a woman is the primary decision maker doubled from 2006 to 2013?
 And, these women make decisions for 44 million acres of North America’s family forest land, or 16% of all of the family forest land.
-This does not take into account decisions made by joint ownerships.
+This does not take into account decisions made by joint ownerships or other gender identities.

-However, with all that being said, studies have shown that many women feel like they are not equipped to manage their forestland.
+However, studies have shown that many women feel like they are not equipped to manage their forestland.
 A 2017 study showed that women are significantly more likely to have taken NO management actions on their wooded land in the past 5 years.

 When asking why, many women say things like: